bird238/BeatStepSync/README.md

 - **Clock In:** Each rising edge sends a single MIDI Clock byte (`0xF8`) to the BeatStep.
 Feed it a 24-PPQN clock source for standard MIDI tempo sync.
 - **Run:** A gate input for transport control.
 Rising edge (gate goes high) sends MIDI Continue (`0xFB`), resuming playback from wherever the BeatStep's sequencer currently is.
 Falling edge (gate goes low) sends MIDI Stop (`0xFC`).
 - **Reset:** A trigger input.
 Each rising edge sends MIDI Start (`0xFA`), which per the MIDI spec always repositions playback to the beginning of the sequence -- use this to restart the pattern from step 1.

-All three are sent through the same mutex-guarded MIDI connection as this module's own SysEx traffic, specifically so a *separate* clock-generator or transport module doesn't need its own MIDI OUT connection to the same physical BeatStep device: two independent things writing to one shared MIDI port race each other at the OS/driver level and can corrupt this module's own SysEx communication.
-Patch your clock/transport source into these jacks instead of routing a second MIDI module to the BeatStep's port.

-There is no Clock Out (mirroring the BeatStep's own generated clock back as CV): the BeatStep does transmit Clock ticks back over MIDI IN when running on its own internal clock, but this module's poll loop only drains its MIDI input opportunistically (in between SysEx read/write requests), not on a steady real-time cadence -- ticks pile up irregularly and get released in uneven bursts rather than a clean, evenly-spaced pulse train.
-Confirmed unreliable on real hardware and removed rather than shipped half-working.

 ---